 Post 16 study at Newport Girls’ High School is designed to provide all students with a structured and challenging individualised study programme, which reflects their prior attainment, education and career goals.
 All students are expected to undertake a full time study programme including at least 3 full A Level courses.
 Additionally, students have the opportunity to take either an Extended Project Qualification, a further A level (usually Further Mathematics) or AS PE.
-Whilst the A level courses studied represent a substantive part of the study programme, all students have access to an abundance of enrichment activities, including:
+Whilst the A level courses (which are listed on this webpage) studied represent a substantive part of the study programme, all students have access to an abundance of enrichment activities, including:

 Careers and Higher Education